sindresorhus/got/documentation/2-options.md

 **Note:** Explicitly set headers take precedence over piped headers.
 Piped headers are only copied when a header is not already explicitly set.

-Useful for proxy scenarios when explicitly enabled, but you may still want to filter out headers like `Host`, `Connection`, `Authorization`, etc.
+Useful for proxy scenarios when explicitly enabled.
+Got automatically omits `host`, hop-by-hop headers, and headers nominated by `Connection`, but you may still want to filter out app-specific sensitive headers like `Authorization`, `Cookie`, etc.

 **Example: Opt in to automatic header copying for proxy scenarios**